cfengine/documentation/enterprise-cfengine-guide/federated-reporting.markdown

 After all hubs have Federated Reporting enabled visit Hub management on the Superhub to connect the Feeder hubs.

-Click on the Connect hub button to show the Connect a hub dialog.
+On the Superhub, click on the Connect hub button to show the Connect a hub dialog.

 ![Connect a hub](fr-connect-a-hub.png)